 Hypertension usually controlled on Minipress that becomes uncontrolled during admission requiring treatment is flagged with a P prefix.

-- ❖ Z codes related to outcome of delivery (Z37.-), place of birth (Z38.-) and post partum care (Z39.0-) are considered primary codes and must be flagged with a P prefix. - ❖ In many circumstances the principal diagnosis for an obstetric case will be a condition that occurs after admission.
-This principal diagnosis code will be flagged with a P prefix.
+Z codes related to outcome of delivery (Z37.-), place of birth (Z38.-) and post partum care (Z39.0-) are considered primary codes and must be flagged with a P prefix.